jsDrome/jsdrome.com/posts/tech/web/webpack-html-webpack-plugin.md

 ## Configure

-Add the following lines of code to the plugins section in both `webpack.dev.js` and `webpack.prod.js`.
+Add the following lines of code to the plugins section in `webpack.common.js`.
 Note that we are duplicating the code in two different files.
 We will resolve this code duplication issue by creating a common file for both dev and prod builds in the next chapter.

 ## Code for webpack.common.js

+    // line 1
     const HtmlWebpackPlugin = require('html-webpack-plugin');

-    ...
+    // after the module rules
     plugins: [
       new HtmlWebpackPlugin({
         title: 'My website',